TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 whether the new state is valid or not.

-If the saved data is not valid, the code snippet should **throw an exception**, which will result with automatic rollback of the database transaction.
+If the saved data is not valid, the code snippet should **throw an exception**, which will result in automatic rollback of the database transaction.
 Throw a `Rhetos.UserException` with a message to the end user, that can later be localized (translated).

 Note: